nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 <box type="success">

-A new client is added, with the name "Amy Tan", phone number "99887766", without an email address.
+A new client is added, with the name `Amy Tan`, phone number `99887766`, without an email address.
 The details of the added client is shown in the result display box.

 </box>